WormLabCaltech/Angeles_Leighton_2016/docs/_posts/2017-01-16-Thinking_About_States.md

 ---
 layout: post
-title: Thinking About States - How to Use RNA-Seq in an Entirely New Way
+title: Thinking About States - How to Use RNA-Seq in differently
 ---

 Hi!
 Welcome to our site.
 I hope if you're here, it means that you enjoyed the